Summary: A Treatise of Human Nature (page 3)

 1 since some of our ideas are complex.

 Nor do they come together at random—if they did, we would never have the same complex ideas.
-As a consequence, they must be connected according to universal principles, which render it, in some measure, uniform with itself in all times and places
+They must therefore be connected according to universal principles, which render it, in some measure, uniform with itself in all times and places

 2.

-However, we must remember that the imagination can associate two ideas that are not naturally related, which places the importance of these universal principles into perspective:
+However, we must bear in mind that the imagination can associate two ideas that are not naturally related, which puts the importance of these universal principles into perspective:

 Without [these principles] the mind [can] join two ideas [...] we are only to regard [them] as a gentle force, which ordinarily prevails [...] nature in a manner pointing out to every one those simple ideas, which are most proper to be united into a complex one 3.

-- The resemblance: Our imagination runs easily from one idea to any other that resembles it
+- Resemblance: Our imagination runs easily from one idea to any other that resembles it

 4